brandur/sorg/content/drafts/redis-streams.md

 In the log's design, services emit state changes into an ordered data structure where each new record gets a unique ID.
-Unlike a queue, a log is durable across any number of reads until the log is explicitly truncated.
+Unlike a queue, a log is durable across any number of reads until it's explicitly truncated.

 TODO: Diagram